 The main question I see time again in my clinic practice is – why?

 Let’s start from when you first make a commitment to your partner to be exclusive.
 Regardless of whether that happens on your second date or when you’re well into the relationship, there’s a point, spoken or otherwise, when you both make a choice to commit to one another.
 With many couples this is a topic rarely discussed.
-Instead you slip into an unconscious, unspoken assumption that neither of you will seek love, sex nor any other form of physical or emotional comfort from someone else.
+Instead you slip into an unconscious, unspoken assumption that neither of you will seek love, sex nor any other form of physical or emotional comfort from another person in an intimate way.
 Trust is a given.

 There’s nothing more devastating to a relationship (other than death of a partner) then when trust is broken.